-Since 1968 when the number of cremations exceeded burials for the first time, cremation has increased considerably.
-Current figures suggest that around 74% of all funerals are cremations.
+The first ever cremation was in Woking Crematorium in 1885 and since 1968 when the number of cremations exceeded burials for the first time, cremation has increased considerably.
+Current figures show that around 78% of all funerals are cremations.

 Most current Christian denominations, including the Roman Catholic Church, allow cremation, as do Sikhs, Hindus and Buddhists.
-It is however forbidden by the Orthodox Christian faiths, Orthodox Jews and Muslims.
+It is however forbidden by the Orthodox Christian faiths, Orthodox Jews, Greeks and also Islamic faiths.